SAP-samples/btp-secure-development/exercises/ex0/README.md

   </p>

 ⚠️ **Note:**
-Be sure to save and bookmark the URL for your SAP BTP subaccpount.
+Be sure to save and bookmark the URL for your SAP BTP subaccount.
 You will need to access this later in the exercises to subscribe to services and manage user authorizations.

 ## Step 2.
 Set Up Subscriptions